Country: Dominican Republic

 Grant Amount: $727,984

-However, citizens and civil society organizations (CSOs) in the Dominican Republic have not yet realized their full potential to participate in governance matters, including the national budget, as well as budgets and services in key development sectors.
+Still, the full potential of citizens and civil society organizations (CSOs) in the Dominican Republic to participate in governance matters, including the national budget and budgets and services in key development sectors, was not being realized.
 Public agencies did not fully recognize CSOs as channels for citizen input, and CSOs lacked the skills to mobilize citizens, develop and apply social accountability (SA) tools, and negotiate and advocate for their interests among local and national agencies.
 The GoDR undertook a challenge in improving financial transparency to strengthening good governance, amidst other efforts to improve the governance environment and the quality of public expenditure with more rigorous programming and higher evaluation standards.

-Fundación Intermón Oxfam, a non-governmental organization focusing on poverty and human rights, received a GPSA grant to strengthen the transparency and accountability of government services, particularly to help CSOs and citizens participate in the national budget process, and in the budget and services in water, sanitation, education, and agriculture.
-This grant supports three components aiming to: 1) establish a macro-level “observatory” permitting CSOs and citizens to analyze, monitor, and provide feedback on the national budget and service delivery, integrating citizens into a feedback cycle; 2) establish thematic “observatories” in education, agriculture, and water and sanitation, and support SA tools and activities offering citizens more voice and impact; and 3) build capacity of CSOs and social movements to analyze public information, and capture and disseminate lessons with broader stakeholders in the Dominican Republic.
+Fundación Intermón Oxfam, a non-governmental organization focusing on poverty and human rights, received a GPSA grant to strengthen the transparency and accountability of government services.
+The grant intended to help CSOs and citizens participate in the national budget process, and in the budgets and services of water, sanitation, education, and agriculture.
+This grant supported three components aiming to: 1) establish a macro-level "observatory" permitting CSOs and citizens to analyze, monitor, and provide feedback on the national budget and service delivery, integrating citizens into a feedback cycle; 2) establish thematic "observatories" in education, agriculture, and water and sanitation, and support SA tools and activities offering citizens more voice and impact; and 3) build capacity of CSOs and social movements to analyze public information, and to in turn capture and disseminate lessons with broader stakeholders in the Dominican Republic.

-Within project areas, this grant is expected to increase citizen satisfaction with public administration and lead to improvements in public services.
+Within Project areas, this grant is expected to increase citizen satisfaction with public administration and lead to improvements in public services.
 Key results thus far and future milestones include but are not limited to:

-Training of 234 men and 265 women on the national budget cycle and the Organic National Budget Law.
+Training of over 200 men and 200 women on the national budget cycle and the Organic National Budget Law.

-Increase in the share of citizens exercising their rights to petition for national budget information, and an increase in budget information disseminated by the Executive branch.
-Production of six reports on the national budget.
+An increase in the share of citizens exercising their rights to petition for national budget information and an increase in budget information disseminated by the Executive branch.

-Training of 112 men and 127 women in the observatories on social auditing techniques (e.g., citizen qualification cards, community reports, public spending surveys), and the application of these techniques in project areas
+Training of over 100 men and 100 women in the observatories on social auditing techniques (e.g., citizen qualification cards, community reports, public spending surveys), and the application of these techniques in project areas.

-Four Action Plans completed between citizens and service providers to improve public services.
+The completion of Action Plans between citizens and service providers to improve public services.